 Images may include optional upgrades at additional cost

-Bowes Lyon Court is a brand new Assisted Living development made up of 62 one and two bedroom apartments exclusively for the over 70s and is now over 60% sold!
+Bowes Lyon Court is a brand new Retirement Living PLUS (formerly known as Assisted Living) development made up of 62 one and two bedroom apartments exclusively for the over 70s and is now over 60% sold!

 There are many facilities on offer such as an on-site restaurant providing a delicious three-course lunch and a convenient guest suite should friends or family want to visit.